Current laboratory interests and projects

 Join our team!

-We're looking for talented and highly motivated graduate students and a postdoctoral fellow to join our group.
+We're looking for talented and highly motivated graduate students to join our group.
 Visit the PHSA website for specific calls, or contact us directly for more information.

 Visit us again soon for more information and exciting news.